CourseReps/ECEN489-Spring2016/Students/efc322/Project3/README.md

 Option 2: This idea goes almost the same as the first one, except that Google Fusion Tables will be used on the server side, instead of a MySQL database.

-Option 3: The app will leverage Facebook APIs to do something interesting.
+Option 3: The app will leverage Facebook or WeChat APIs to do something interesting.

 ##Schedule